 Her prints and installations have been exhibited in North, Central, and South America, Asia, and Europe.
-Notable international exhibitions include solo and group exhibitions at Limerick Printmakers Gallery, Ireland; Liu Haisu Art Museum, Shanghai; Museo de Arte de Ciudad Juarez, Mexico; Malaspina Printmakers Gallery, Vancouver; Proyecto’ace, Buenos Aires, and Lahti Art Museum, Finland.
+Notable international exhibitions include solo and group exhibitions at the 2015 International Krakow Triennial, Poland; Limerick Printmakers Gallery, Ireland; Liu Haisu Art Museum, Shanghai, China; Museo de Arte de Ciudad Juarez, Mexico; Malaspina Printmakers Gallery, Vancouver, Canada; Proyecto’ace, Buenos Aires, Argentina and Lahti Art Museum, Finland.

-She has received awards from The Los Angeles Printmaking Society 20th National Exhibition, Patricia G. Norman Award, and The Los Angeles Printmaking Society 19th National Exhibition, Juror's Award.
+She has received awards from The Pacific States Biennial National Print Exhibition, Juror's Award; The Los Angeles Printmaking Society 20th National Exhibition, Patricia G. Norman Award, and The Los Angeles Printmaking Society 19th National Exhibition, Juror's Award.

-Further recognition includes grants and residencies: Past Projections of Future: Integrating New Technology with Traditional Print Media, University of Texas at Arlington; Alberta Foundation for the Arts; Canada Research Council; Proyecto'ace, Buenos Aires, and Kala Art Institute, Berkeley, California, among others.
+Further recognition includes grants and residencies: Bullseye Glass; Guanlan Original Printmaking Base, Shenzhen, China; Past Projections of Future: Integrating New Technology with Traditional Print Media, University of Texas at Arlington; Alberta Foundation for the Arts; Canada Research Council; Proyecto'ace, Buenos Aires, Argentina and Kala Art Institute, Berkeley, California, among others.

-Murillo's teaching and professional practice is centered around national and international contemporary printmaking, dialog, and cultural exchange.
-She is president of the California Society of Printmakers as well as co-chair of the SGC International Print Conference, San Francisco Bay Area 2014.
+Murillo's teaching and professional practice is centered around global contemporary printmaking, dialog, and cultural exchange.
+She is an executive board member of Kala Art Institute and SGC International, former president of the California Society of Printmakers and co-chaired the 2014 SGC International Print Conference, San Francisco Bay Area.